newmen93/termux-ndk/README.md

 Termux needs to install aarch64 version of Linux to download the source code, we are not using it to compile

-In order to save storage , there are some pre-compiled tools that do not need to be downloaded. comment out them in the llvm-toolchain/.repo/manifests/default.xml file, click [here](https://github.com/Lzhiyong/termux-ndk/blob/master/patches/default.xml.patch) for example.
+In order to save storage , there are some prebuilts tools that do not need to be downloaded. comment out them in the llvm-toolchain/.repo/manifests/default.xml file, click [here](https://github.com/Lzhiyong/termux-ndk/blob/master/patches/default.xml.patch) for example.

 ```bash